ivanmvh/2-secc-portfolio-based-figma-design-imvh/README.md

+# My Portafolio based in Figma Template

-# Design first page  portfolio app based in a figma template
+> Design first page  portfolio app based in a figma template

+# Detailed Description

 > Skeleton design of the first page of a mobile app in html and css based on a figma template